clearbold/artx/notes/urls.md

 #### /bylocation
 - shows events at a location given in the query parameters; data loaded via GET request to JSON endpoint.

+#### /settings
+- shows all of the current users' current settings, with toggles to update settings (via PATCH request to JSON API).

+#### /history
+- shows all of the user's past favorites, with checkboxes for creation/deletion (via POSTs/DELETE requests to JSON API) of attendance resources.

+#### /interests
+- shows all of the current user's interests, with checkboxes for creation/deletion (via POSTs to JSON API) of interest resources.

+#### /favorites
+- shows all of the current user's favorited events, with star control for deletion of favorite available (via POST/DELETE to JSON API).

 ## AUTH (Will change)
 ##### Previously